Reinforcement learning (RL) is a fundamental and specific learning method.

 Generative AI is a part of automation technologies: it generates text, programming code and images using as database quite the exhaustive content of the web, using attention mechanisms, transformer architectures and autoregressive probabilistic models.

-These combinatorial generative models, based on the linguistic representation of the physical world, are working inside the box of that representation, and then are directly unable to plan and produce any content outside that box.
-They do not possess complete deductive closure as they might not always derive every possible conclusion from the information they have.
+These combinatorial generative models, based on the linguistic representation of the physical world, are working inside tha representation, and then are directly unable to plan and produce any content outside that box.

-Generally, the output of these generative models must still be checked, e.g., the generated code must be verified by an interpreter/compiler, the multi-step reasonning of a maths solver must be verified (Cobbe et al., 2021), historical images inconsistencies must be corrected, etc.
+As a consequence, the output of these generative models must be checked, e.g., the generated code must be verified by an interpreter/compiler, the multi-step reasonning of a maths solver must be verified (Cobbe et al., 2021).

-This is an extension of the few-shots prompting properties of LLM (Brown et al., 2020):
+Alternatively, the reasoning performance of LLMs cand be extended and improved with the Chain-of-Thought (CoT) prompting (Wei et al., 2022).
+CoT is an extension of the few-shots prompting properties of LLMs (Brown et al., 2020):

 for the few-shot prompting, the LLM is provided with a small number of in-context (input, output) pairs of examples, or 'shots'.
 In contrast, for the CoT prompting, the LLM is provided with triples (input, chain-of-thought, output), where the chain-of-thought consists of a series of intermediate reasoning steps that lead to the solution of the studied problem.

-The single pathway Chain of Thought (CoT) prompting has been further generalized by Tree of Thoughts (ToT) prompting (Yao et al., 2024), which is characterized by multiple competing reasoning paths modeled as a tree.
-The formalization of a human problem solving as a search problem along a tree has been advocated by Newell and Simon (1972).
+The single pathway CoT prompting has been further generalized by Tree of Thoughts (ToT) prompting (Yao et al., 2024), which is characterized by multiple competing reasoning paths modeled as a tree.
+The formalization of a human problem solving as a search problem along a tree has been advocated by the Turing Award laureates Newell and Simon (1972).

 Amazon Bedrock is the standard framework used for our Generative AI services.